Ponton (car): Post-WWII examples

 The 1946 Cisitalia 202 coupé, which Farina designed from sketches by Cisitalia's Giovanni Savonuzzi, was the car that "transformed postwar automobile design" according to New York's Museum of Modern Art (MoMA).
 MoMA acquired an example for its permanent collection in 1951, noting that the car's "hood, body, fenders, and headlights are integral to the continuously flowing surface, rather than added on.
 Rounded, flowing forms, with unbroken horizontal lines between the fenders—the style had identified as "the so-called Ponton Side Design" became "the new fashion in Europe".

 Two of the first American cars with fresh post-war styling, that adopted the new envelope body style, were the 1946 Frazer / Kaiser, and the 1946 Crosley CC series.
 The Howard "Dutch" Darrin-designed Frazer won the Fashion Academy of New York Gold Medal for design achievement, and was said to have been the inspiration for the 1949 Borgward Hansa 1500, Germany's first sedan in the ponton style.

 In the Soviet Union, the GAZ-M20 Pobeda came into production in June 1946.
 This was within a couple days of the first 1946 Kaiser rolling off the production line.
 Only 23 cars were produced in 1946, however, and full scale production didn't begin until mid 1947.

 In Britain, the Standard Vanguard went on sale in 1947.
-The 1947 Studebaker Champion, designed by Virgil Exner and Roy Cole featured an innovative rear end that "surprised Americans who smiled and asked :which way is it going?"
+The 1947 Studebaker Champion, designed by Virgil Exner and Roy Cole featured an innovative rear end that "surprised Americans who smiled and asked: which way is it going?"
 However, the design is sometimes erroneously attributed to Raymond Loewy.

-In 1948, the Czechoslovakian Tatra 600 began production, a large, rear-engine design using an aeroplane inspired body style.
+In 1948, the Czechoslovak Tatra 600 began production, a large, rear-engine design using an aeroplane inspired body style.

 Ford and General Motors followed the trend with their own designs from 1949.
-Ford examples are the 1949 Ford (USA), the Ford Taunus P1 (Germany) and the Ford Zephyr (United Kingdom}).
-General Motors examples are the 1949 Chevrolet (USA), the Vauxhall Velox (United Kingdom, after 1951) and the Opel Kapitän (Germany, after 1953).
+Ford examples are the 1949 Ford (United States), the Ford Taunus P1 (Germany) and the Ford Zephyr (United Kingdom}).
+General Motors examples are the 1949 Chevrolet (United States), the Vauxhall Velox (United Kingdom, after 1951) and the Opel Kapitän (Germany, after 1953).